 But if you’re experiencing a door that slams shut, the most likely explanation is that this setting is currently set too high.
 This means it’s applying too much force when opening/closing the door, and as a consequence, the door gathers too much momentum when moving downwards and combined with gravity, causes it to slam.

-Most models of opener will have an adjustment dial that can be controlled with a screwdriver.
+For most garage door opener models, you can manually adjust the force settings using a dial that can be controlled with a screwdriver.
 Try tweaking this to see if it makes a difference.

-Garage door problems.
-They happen.
+Garage door problems happen.
 But you’re far less likely to suffer the consequences of something like a slamming garage door if you invest in regular maintenance from a qualified garage door repair pro.
-Most of these issues are the result of a component not being replaced in time, but a technician will spot and replace these things before they can become a problem.
-If you’re located in Parker or Broomfield, we’re the most trusted garage door repair team around!
+Most of these issues are the result of a component not being replaced in time, but a technician will spot and replace these things before they become a problem.
+If you’re located in Parker or Broomfield, give our garage door repair team a call!